port-labs/port-docs/docs/search-and-query/search-and-query.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

 Port's API provides tools to easily query, search and filter software catalog data.
+Port's search and queries can be used accross the Port product: in the catalog such as in Initial Filters to create advanced dynamic filtering, or in the Self Service actions form, to dynamically select a dropdown list.

 ## Common queries usage